 "Seekseekqua" is the Native American moniker for the mountain that Lewis and Clark deemed Mount Jefferson.
 At 10,497' (3199 m), this volcano is the second-highest peak in the state of Oregon.
 It is visible not only from areas of current-day Portland, where Lewis and Clark spotted it, but also from much of the Willamette Valley, where the vineyards for our wines are located.
 Though a majestic peak that possesses four glaciers and numerous jagged ridgelines, Seekseekqua is often overshadowed by its brother W'yeast, also known as Mount Hood.

 Winemaker Daniel Kraft

 Originally from Western Colorado, Dan first became interested in fermentation while homebrewing with his friend Alex Nichols at Colorado College.
 After finishing his chemistry degree in 2011, he headed to California to work harvest at Navarro Vineyards in Anderson Valley, where the process of vinification- particularly that of the Pinot noir grape- proved captivating.
 This led him to the Willamette Valley, where he completed his Master's in Food Science (Enology concentration) at Oregon State University in 2015.
-Immediately after graduating, Dan relocated to Woodinville, Washington to work at Kevin White Winery, where he is currently cellarmaster.
+Immediately after graduating, Dan relocated to Woodinville, Washington to work at Kevin White Winery, where he worked as cellarmaster for three vintages.